-SIU football wins on Senior Day with dramatic second-half comeback
+SIU football wins on senior day with dramatic second-half comeback

 Mixon totaled 100 all-purpose yards with his two touchdowns.

-On Western’s final drive of the game McGuire threw his third interception, this time to junior safety Ryan Neal, to end any chance the Leathernecks had.
+McGuire threw his third interception on Western’s final drive of the game, this time to junior safety Ryan Neal, to end any chance the Leathernecks had to win the contest.

-Sophomore quarterback Sean McGuire’s 11 yard run for a touchdown started the Leatherneck 28-0 run against SIU.

-Staff writer Jonathan Thompson can be reached at [email protected] or on Twitter @TheReal_Jt3.

 Leave a Comment